Sheraff/root/README.md

 ## Getting Started

-To get started with this project, clone the repository and install the dependencies with pnpm:
+To get started with this project, click on <kbd>Use this template</kbd> on GitHub (or clone the repository, but you will be missing the github config) and install the dependencies with pnpm:

 ```shell
 pnpm install